Bowling for Columbine: Weapons of mass destruction

+Additionally, Moore shows footage of rockets/missiles being transported under the cover of darkness so locals won't realize what is being made in their community.
+Actually, they were transported in the late night or early morning so as to cause the least disruption to traffic.

 After the release of the film, McCollum clarified that the plant no longer produces missiles (the plant manufactured parts for intercontinental ballistic missiles with a nuclear warhead in the mid-1980s), but rockets used for launching satellites:

-Erik Möller argues that Moore's question was not limited to the Littleton-area Lockheed Martin facility:

 "What a Wonderful World" montage

 The film cuts to a montage of American foreign policy decisions, with the intent to counter McCollum's statement by citing examples of how the United States has frequently been the aggressor nation.
 This montage is set to the song "What a Wonderful World", performed by Louis Armstrong.

 The following is a transcript of the onscreen text in the Wonderful World segment: